espejoserna/espejoserna/content/courses/philandfilm/Semana-13.md

 Example: change of values in a football match: recognition instead of goals

-The film show the change of values in the news.
+The film shows the change of values in the news.

 Instead of news, the aim is ratings.